An old man tries to settle a score

 "I don't know if she is coming back, Vernon," said Miah. " Look, the offer is still there, the money is yours if you want it, but only if you going to talk to your Father.
 I can not force you.
 If you say no, I untie you and we call it even."

-"My mother never went back to Guyana did she?" asked Twig looking deep into his eye.
+"My mother never went back to Guyana did she?" asked Twig looking deep into Miah's one functioning eye.
 His nostrils flared and he breathed deeper.
-Miah just shrugged and blinked slowly.
+Miah just shrugged and shut his lids for an extended moment.

 "What is the story you want me to tell Big Buffer?" asked Twig.

 "Who is that out there?
 Don't come a step further!"
-Big Buffer's voice was gruff as it carried from behind the window in the garage.
+Big Buffer's gruff voice carried an authoritarian whip from behind the window in the garage.

 "It is me...Twig."